プラチナのダイヤリングとゴールドのダイヤリング

 3.1.2 Good cost performance

-White gold is more affordable than platinum and offers a great balance between price and quality.
-It is a popular alternative to platinum and allows you to have a beautiful engagement ring without breaking the bank.
+White gold is more affordable than platinum and offers a great balance of price and quality.
+It is a popular alternative to platinum, allowing you to have a beautiful engagement ring on a budget.

 3.1.3 Ease of processing

-White gold is softer and easier to work with than platinum , which is why one of its charms is that it can be freely arranged in designs.
+White gold is softer than platinum and is easier to work with , which is why one of its charms is the freedom to arrange the design.

 3.2 Disadvantages of White Gold